-Since 1996, Making Math Real, through its 10 Institute seminars, provides comprehensive professional development for all parents, educators, and educational institutions for teaching our original and innovative simultaneous multisensory* structured** mathematics to ALL students, K-12.
+Since 1996, Making Math Real, through its 11 Institute online seminars, provides comprehensive professional development for all parents, educators, and educational institutions for teaching our original and innovative simultaneous multisensory* structured** mathematics to ALL students, K-12.

 * simultaneous multisensory means all instruction activates and links all three processing modalities (senses), visual, auditory, and touch/motor, at the same time.
 Receiving the same information on all three processing modalities maximizes successful processing and development for students of all ages.

 ** structured means all instruction starts from the most basic, elemental foundation and builds developmentally in an incremental and systematic progression from the concrete to the abstract.
 The structure also functions to support successful processing and comprehension in which each current learning structure provides the essential connections for the next; and the next learning structure adds only one new element.

 A simultaneous multisensory structured methodology for Making Math Real: Math is a series of interconnected codes – a symbolic shorthand to express what is real.